-When your skinless chicken breasts reach an internal temperature of 170 degrees, remove the chicken from smoker.
+When your skinless chicken breasts reach an internal temperature of 170 degrees, remove the chicken from the smoker.
 Move them to a plate or pan of some sort and cover the chicken breasts with a layer of aluminum foil.
-Let the smoked chicken breasts rest for about 5-10 minutes to let the juices from the dry rub and dressing really soak in to perfection.
+Let the smoked chicken breasts rest for about 5-10 minutes to let the juices from the dry rub and dressing really soak into perfection.

 This is the perfect time to finish up your side dish and prepare it for serving because it’s almost time to eat!

 When the boneless skinless chicken breasts have rested, cut into them and go ahead and sneak a taste.
-Your chicken breast should taste absolutely delightful and you might not even want to share!
+Your chicken breast should taste delightful, and you might not even want to share!

 How long does it take to smoke chicken breasts at 225?

-For a boneless chicken breast, you should plan for about an hour of cooking time at this temperature.
+You should plan for about an hour of cooking time at this temperature for a boneless chicken breast.
 You can do your rub or marinade up to a few hours before cooking if you like.
 Breast smoked chicken is very easy to monitor and get just right with these processes.

 How do you smoke chicken breast without drying it out?

 There are many things you can do to prevent drying out.
-Using a medium heat makes a difference but adding a homemade BBQ sauce or using olive oil when you add your BBQ rub can also make a significant difference in maintaining the flavors without drying the chicken.
+Using medium heat makes a difference, but adding a homemade BBQ sauce or using olive oil when you add your BBQ rub can also make a significant difference in maintaining the flavors without drying the chicken.

 We prefer to use a low to medium temperature and smoke the meat slightly longer.
-You can use olive oil with your rub or seasoning as well and it will make a difference.
+You can also use olive oil with your rub or seasoning, and it will make a difference.
 Smoking meat at a low temperature also really helps to draw the flavor without drying as well.

-Some smoking experts recommend using a fruit wood like cherry wood or apple wood for hardwood chips as well because these tend to also have more moisture for the process.
+Some smoking experts recommend using fruitwood like cherry wood or apple wood for hardwood chips as well because these also tend to have more moisture for the process.